apokryphus/advanced-combat-system/README.md

  ## Equipment Mode:

  Upon selection of Equipment Mode in the Main Settings menu, equipping certain items will change the player's moveset.

+ Enemies will drop special ACS weapons as loot, which grants access to the movesets.

-Current supported weapons include the majority of the weapons from:
+ACS also supports weapon DLCs made by other mod authors, which include the majority of the weapons from:

 - Shades of Iron
 https://discord.com/channels/728022548796801064/728023281558618214/964947835986509854